-Every ten years, the staff of The Children’s School takes time to reflect on how the institution has changed and grown over the decade—and to set new goals for ourselves.
-This self-study is necessary for our reaccreditation by the Connecticut Association of Independent Schools, but also has made us think about the bedrock of TCS.
+Before school begins each year, the staff of The Children’s School takes time to reflect on our mission and how the institution has grown over the decades—and to set new goals for ourselves.
 What are the principles on which our institution rests?
-What is the wellspring that has made our school so vital for 55 years?
-Below we share with you the core values that have kept the School a living, breathing hive of learning—always busy and working, always alive to our purpose “to nurture in the emergent child an appreciation of his or her own gifts as well as those of others.”
+What is the wellspring that has made our school so vital and innovative for nearly 60 years?
+Below we share with you the core values that have kept the School a living, breathing hive of learning—always busy and working, always alive to our purpose, which is “to nurture in the emergent child an appreciation of his or her own gifts as well as those of others.”

 Every facet of life at The Children’s School is premised on the following core values: